Interview by Ana Prendes

 What can you tell us about your solo exhibition at BERG Contemporary, Unseen Fields?
 What can we expect?

 In one of the works in the show Fluorescent, 2021, you approach the ideas of light and material dynamics happening inside a fluorescent tube, accompanied by a sound composition formed by tapping into the electromagnetic radiation emitted by the subject.
-This synergy between sound, vision and space engages the viewer in what you call “synaesthetic experiences”.
 How would you describe these encounters between the audience and your work?

 Right now, I’m in the midst of the experimentation process, so I prefer not to divulge exactly what might come of it.
 However, I can say for certain that I am working on a large scale audio-visual installation, which will be located in the Arsenale.
 It’s a pleasure to work with Mónica, and our collaboration greatly inspires me.
 As we come from two different backgrounds, she offers a fresh perspective on the project.